eea/eea.docker.esbootstrap/docs/Details.md

 </pre>

  - **head_title**: it is the text showed on title bar of the browser;
  - **css_resources**, **js_resources**: it contains the urls of CSS/JS files to be injected into HTML of your app.
 It can be divided in two or more section depending on how many pages have your app, generally "index" and "details".
-If you added a public folder with your custom css or javascripts, you have add those resources to this css/js list.**The sorting of the urls in the lists is the order for which they will be injected into HTML**;
+If you added a public folder with your custom css or javascripts, you have to add those resources to the css/js list.**The sorting of the urls in the lists is the order for which they will be injected into HTML**;
  - **site_title**: it is the text of H1 html tag of your app;
  - **site_description**: it is the description text;
  - **enableBreadcrumbs**: show/hide the breadcrumbs, possible values are ```true``` or ```false```;